-The island of Gods has been the perfect summer travel destination for years and because of this many areas are too developed and too touristic.
-However, there are plenty of amazing things to do in Bali, places to see and experiences to have.
+The island of Gods has been the perfect Summer travel destination for years, and because of this, many areas are too developed and too touristic.
+However, there are plenty of amazing things to do in Bali, places to see, and experiences to have.

-The Best Things to do in Bali
+The best things to do in Bali, Indonesia

 > Surf in Bali: from beginner to pro

 Bali is the perfect surf destination, and you must surf in Bali.
-Travel to Bali and not catching a wave is the same as going to Rome and don’t see the Pope.
+Traveling to Bali and not catching a wave is the same as going to Rome and don’t see the Pope.
 There is no excuse!!

-I have never surfed before and I had a blast!
+I have never surfed before, and I had a blast!
 I got scared.
 I laughed.
 I caught a wave.
 I felt.
 I repeated it.
 I got exhausted.
 I surfed!
-One of the best places to learn how to surf in Bali is Kuta Beach [a bit overcrowded with people learning, what can be dangerous too].
+One of the best places to learn how to surf in Bali is Kuta Beach [a bit overcrowded with people learning, which can be dangerous too].
 Legian and Seminyak are good too.
 The less crowded options are Batu Bolong and Olds Man, both of them in Canggu, 40 min. driving from Kuta.

 > Climb Mt.
-Batur and Watch the Sunrise From the Top of a Volcano
+Batur and watch the sunrise from the top of a volcano

 One of the best experiences we had in Bali.
-No doubt, climbing the Mount Batur during nighttime is one of the best things to do in Bali, and you won’t regret it.
+No doubt, climbing Mount Batur during nighttime is one of the best things to do in Bali, and you won’t regret it.
 Mount Batur is on the north part of the Island, you can choose a tour that will take you all the way there and also guide you through the climbing, or you can drive to the little village on the foot of the volcano and hire a guide there.

-The trekking starts at 3 – 3:30AM, the climbing to the last summit of Mt.
-Batur takes about 2:30 hours [the craters is 1,717 above sea level].
-You need to hurry up, otherwise you gonna miss the incredible sunrise above the clouds!
+The trekking starts at 3 – 3:30 AM, and the climbing to the last summit of Mt.
+Batur takes about 2:30 hours [the crater is 1,717 above sea level].
+You need to hurry up; otherwise, you gonna miss the incredible sunrise above the clouds!

-The way up is hard, I’m gonna be honest with you, specially the last part between the two summits [we are used to run and trek but in certain parts my legs were tired].
+The way up is hard, I’m gonna be honest with you, especially the last part between the two summits [we are used to run and trek but in certain parts my legs were tired].
 But don’t give up, use all your energy to climb, it’s worth it!
 If you think you gonna take more than 3 hours to trek the volcano, talk to the tour operator to start your ascent earlier.
-When you arrive on the top of Mt.
-Batur you will be rewarded with an orange sunrise, hot coffee, a simple breakfast and off course one of the best views of Bali!
+When you arrive at the top of Mt.
+Batur you will be rewarded with an orange sunrise, hot coffee, a simple breakfast and of course one of the best views of Bali!

 If the photos weren’t enough to convince you, watch our video climbing Mt.
 Batur and see how gorgeous that place is.

-> Stay Zen in Ubud
+> Stay zen in Ubud